Overview of North Dakota Mortgages

 North Dakota Mortgage Rates Quick Facts

 The Great Plains state of North Dakota is home to sprawling fields and the enchanting badlands of Theodore Roosevelt National Park.
 Fargo and capital city Bismarck are the two most populous cities in the state.
-It is also the fourth least populous state in the nation.
+It is also the fifth least populous state in the nation.

 North Dakota Historic Mortgage Rates*